Wilfrida-Were/Wilfrida-Were/README.md

 # 🌟 Hi, I’m Wilfrida Were

-💡 **Data & AI Consultant** on a mission to help Businesses & Creators use Data & AI to cut costs, increase revenue, and save time.
+💡 **Data & AI Consultant** on a mission to help Founders turn Data into clear, confident decisions

 📊 Here I **share & teach** through case studies, insights and tailored recommendations.